 Ross Travel Grant

-The Funds are available to support travel for graduate students to present papers at professional meetings and conferences, to exhibit works of art at national and international showings, and to perform, direct or produce within professional performing arts venues.
+The Ross Travel Grant supports graduate student travel for the following purposes: to present papers at professional meetings and conferences, to exhibit works of art at national and international showings, and to perform, direct or produce within professional performing arts venues.

 - If the paper is co-authored, the applicant must appear on the program as the presenter of the paper.
 Only one author or performer will be funded per paper or performance.

-- For those fields in which the presentation is given at a professional conference, higher priority will be given to full papers than to poster.
+- For fields in which the presentation is given at a professional conference, higher priority will be given to full papers than to poster displays.

 - National and international conferences and venues are given higher priority than regional conferences and venues or a single institution-sponsored event.
 The standing of the conference in the discipline, as evaluated by the department chair, influences the priority given.